TimesECS/5782final_DistilBERT/README.md

 - Wang, A., et al. (2019).
 GLUE: A Multi-Task Benchmark and Analysis Platform for Natural Language Understanding. arXiv preprint arXiv:1904.09482.

 ## Acknowledgements
-This project was completed as part of the CS5782 course at [Your Institution].
-Special thanks to the course instructors and teaching assistants for their guidance and support.
+This project was completed as part of the CS5782 course at Cornell Ann S. Bowers College of Computing and Information Science.
+Special thanks to Kilian Q. Weinberger, Jennifer J. Sun and teaching assistants for their guidance and support.